unfor19/bargs/README.md

 1. Commit your remarkable changes (`git commit -am 'Added new feature'`)
 1. Push to the branch (`git push --set-up-stream origin my-new-feature`)
 1. Create a new Pull Request and provide details about your changes

-## Keywords

-- Passing command-line arguments to a Bash script
-- Passing command-line arguments in Bash
-- Parsing command-line arguments in Bash

 ## Authors